-Forecast scenarios targeting net zero carbon emissions may include significant extra electricity consumption from fuel switching in the residential sector across the entire Australian economy where the most cost-effective strategy to reduce emissions is conversion of fossil fuel use to consumption of renewable electricity.
+Forecast scenarios targeting net zero carbon emissions may include significant additional electricity consumption from fuel switching in the residential sector.
+This is a strategy to reduce emissions by replacing fossil fuel use with electricity sourced from renewables.

 Annual electricity consumption arising from these electrification activities will be based on consultancy inputs and added to the overall residential forecast.